aancw/Belati/README.md

 - Sublist3r
 - Subbrute
 - nmap
+- git

 ## Notice
 I'm using PyWhois Library, Sublist3r, MailHarvester, Emingoo as part of my code.
 This tool is for educational purposes only.
 Any damage you make will not affect the author.
 Do It With Your Own Risk

 ## Author
 Aan Wahyu a.k.a Petruknisme(https://petruknisme.com)

+## Thanks To

+Thanks to PyWhois Library, Sublist3r, MailHarvester, Emingoo for being part of my code.
+Also thanks to Hispagatos, Infosec-ninjas, eCHo, RNDC( Research and development center ) and all other people who are inspiring this project :)

+Thanks to Echo-Zine Staff for approving my Ezine : http://ezine.echo.or.id/issue31/005.txt - Belati : Collecting Public Data & Public Document for OSINT Purpose - Petruknisme

 ## License
 Belati is licensed under GPL V2.
 You can use, modify, or redistribute this tool under the terms of GNU General Public License (GPLv2).